 I am a dedicated, creative, flexible and energetic education professional who strives to build strong collaborative relationships with administration, teachers, parents and students.
-I have taught both MS Mathematics and HS Design Technology.
+I have taught both MS and HS Design Technology, as well as MS Mathematics.
 I have also, for one year in my certification studies, taught SL Math and Math Studies.
 I am DP trained in Mathematics and MYP trained in Design Technology.
 No matter the age of the students I teach, I believe that they are the focal point of the educational process.
-I recognize that all students have individual learning styles, language abilities, and needs, which I try to accommodate in my lessons.
-I believe in giving my students personalized learning experiences where they have the opportunity to be challenged according to their own level of learning.
+I recognise that all students have individual learning styles, language abilities, and needs, which I try to accommodate in my lessons.
+I believe in giving my students personalised learning experiences where they have the opportunity to be challenged according to their own level of learning.
 My lessons are created to allow students a great deal of choice, giving the students more ownership over their learning.
 The students enjoy my classes, which helps to foster an environment of mutual respect, caring and trust.

 I do not believe in teachers or students working in isolation.
-I presently work with a team of 4 Design Technology teachers, giving me ample opportunities to collaborate and even team teach at times.
-I have collaborated with the HS DP Visual Art students, assisting them in learning how to sculpt with Design Technology tools and CAD.
+While working at the Western Academy of Beijing, I was fortunate enough to work with a team of 4 Design Technology teachers, giving me ample opportunities to collaborate and even team teach at times.
+I have collaborated with the Visual Art students, assisting them in learning how to sculpt with Design Technology tools and CAD.
 I have also worked with teachers and students in the Elementary school.
 When a Grade 3 teacher asked if I would be willing to help two of her students with their “dream project” unit, I gladly said yes.
 I spent 6 weeks helping them build the coffee table they had designed.
 Likewise, when the Grade 2 teachers approached me about giving tours and demonstrations to their students, I again jumped at the chance.
 I have conducted these tours annually for three years.
 I demonstrate 3D printing, the laser cutter, and a plasma cutter.
 I give each student a 3D printed “crocodile paper clip” which I created.
 The children are always very excited by this.
 The extra crocodiles, which I give to the teachers, have become a reward mechanism in Grade 2!
-Finally, I annually collaborate with the HS Science teachers when we jointly advise Gr.
+Finally, I have also collaborated with the HS Science teachers when we jointly advised Gr.
 11 students on Group 4 projects.
-All these collaborations, and the many more I have worked on, help me challenge and develop my own teaching practice.
+All these collaborations, and the many more I have worked on, have helped me challenge and develop my own teaching practice.

 I believe that there are endless learning opportunities outside of the four walls of my classroom.
 I have served as a supervisor for F1 in Schools, the Eco-Car/Green Power Challenge, and Robotics Club.
 I believe that co-curricular activities offer students rich opportunities for learning that would not usually happen in their classes.
 Additionally, for activities that are planned by others, I support them by volunteering in any way I can.
-I know WAB’s community picnic is more geared toward the ES students I don’t teach, but I never hesitate to volunteer to supervise games for them.
-The Drama teacher puts on a musical every year and he asks for help from my department to help build the sets.
+The Drama teacher puts on a musical every year and asks for help from my department to help build the sets.
 It is without hesitation that I do this.
-The same applies for the annual Rock in the Park rock festival, for which I design and build games.
+The same applied for WAB’s annual Rock in the Park rock festival, for which I designed and built games.
 When the Grade 12 students planned a lock-in/sleepover, I volunteered yet again.
 I have chaperoned MS dances as well.
 I feel all of these activities cannot happen without the full support of the staff.
 We all have the same goal in the end: to provide meaningful and safe learning experiences for the students.